Manitoba Income Tax Calculator 2026: Usage Guide & Comparative Tax Rates

 Federal Income Tax Brackets & Rates

-Unlike the federal government, which has indexed tax brackets by 2.0% for 2026, Manitoba has frozen its tax bracket thresholds and its Basic Personal Amount at the levels set in 2024.
+Unlike the federal government, which has indexed tax brackets by 2.0% for 2026, Manitoba is keeping its 2026 provincial income tax rates frozen at the levels set in 2024.
+This means the province’s tax brackets stay at $47,000 and $100,000, and the Manitoba basic personal amount remains at $15,780.

 2026 Manitoba Taxable Income2026 Manitoba Tax Rate